scientificcomputing/seminar-23-11-2023/docs/repo.md

 - MIT: Permissive - Others can use your code in any way, and you will not be sued if the software doesn't work (recommended in most cases)
 - GPL: Copyleft - derivative work must use the same license - good way to embrace open source but often problematic for commercial companies
 - LGPL: Similar to GPL but software can be used under different license
-- CC-BY-4.0 - Typically used for creative work (more journals use this)
+- CC-BY-4.0 - Typically used for creative work (most journals use this)

 https://choosealicense.com